-Panchromatic Image.
-During the process of creating DTMs, an "orthocorrected" panchromatic image is created.
-This product is created through a process of scanning stereo images, pixel by pixel, which results in the elimination of photographic scale variation and image displacement caused by relief and tilt.
-On an orthocorrected image true distances, angles, and areas can be measured directly from the image.
-Because features on an orthocorrected image are in their true, planimetric positions, orthocorrected panchromatic images are excellent black and white reference-base maps.
+During the process of creating DTMs, an orthocorrected panchromatic image is created.
+This product is created through a process of scanning stereo images, pixel by pixel, which results in the elimination of photo scale variation and image displacement caused by relief and tilt.
+An orthocorrected image provides an image that can be classified and interpreted, and from which true distances, angles, and areas can be measured directly.
+Because features on an orthocorrected image are in their true, planimetric positions, orthocorrected panchromatic images are excellent reference-base maps.